How to Use Allowances in Residential Construction

 An allowance is a known and anticipated upcoming cost identified at the beginning of a project.
 There's uncertainty about the estimated cost, but it's budgeted for as a placeholder until the final price is determined.

-A contingency is an amount of money that you recommend a client has access to in order to cover construction items that will become change orders, such as:
+A contingency is an amount of money that you recommend a client have access to in order to cover construction items that will become change orders, such as:

 Starting a remodel or custom home building project with a laundry list of allowances means that we aren't properly prepared to execute.